Over the Rainbow: Eva Cassidy version

 Eva Cassidy recorded a studio version of the song for The Other Side (1992).
 After her death in 1996, it was included on the posthumous compilation Songbird (1998).
 In December 2000, a clip of Cassidy performing the song at Blues Alley was featured on the BBC2 program Top of the Pops 2.
 Following the premiere, it became the program's most-requested video in history, and demand for the album soared after the clip was re-aired in January 2001.
 The song was subsequently released as a single the same month, on January 29.
+In the United States, the song was serviced to adult contemporary and smooth jazz radio on June 4, 2001.

 "Over the Rainbow" debuted at number 88 on the UK Singles Chart in February 2001 and climbed to number 42 in May, becoming Cassidy's first single to chart in the United Kingdom.
 In Scotland, it reached number 36, giving Cassidy her first top-40 single in that region.
 It was her highest-charting song in the United Kingdom until 2007, when "What a Wonderful World" reached number one.
 The song also reached number 27 in Ireland in December, becoming her only top-40 hit in that country.

 Cassidy's recording was selected by the BBC for its Songs of the Century album in 1999.
 Her performance at Blues Alley appeared on the album Simply Eva (2011).